 While the previous three games have all similar game mechanics, Codenames is a bit different.
 You are not trying to reveal other players’ identities.
 Instead, you are trying to guess the names of other teams’ agents‘ names that are somewhere on the board, consisting of 25 codenames (always random).

 Players are split into two equal teams and one of the players per team is named the Spymaster.
 The two spymasters will sit on the one end of the table, looking at the Key – a map revealing all the secret identities of the spies on the table.
 They must keep this key hidden from other players, of course.

-On a turn, spymaster gives one word (+ a number to how many codenames the hint refers) hints to his team, trying to hint at as many codenames with it.
+On a turn, the spymaster gives one word (+ a number to how many codenames the hint refers to) hints to his team, trying to hint at as many codenames with it.
 The team can then debate the meaning of the hint.
 Of, course the rival team should take note of that – those are the agents they must avoid.